lorenzwinkler1/isabelle_c_fork/README.md

 opened, but this can be ignored: after a click on 'OK', the compilation will correctly start.

+Additionally, `run_tests` can be executed in `l4v/src/`, and interrupted once the success of CBaseRefine obtained.
+Then, to test the interactive version of autocorres, it would suffice to run the following command: isabelle build -d l4v/src -b -v AutoCorresSEL4

 As short note, the version of the l4v project used is seL4-10.1.1.

 ## Authors